Q. When may I receive a distribution from my Savings Plan Account?

 - You may not make any other contributions to your account and, therefore, you will not receive any company match.

-- No hardship withdrawals can be requested, since your account is now fully distributable.
+- No hardship withdrawals can be requested, because your account is now fully distributable.

 - No new loans can be requested, but you must continue to repay outstanding loans.